jfree/orson-charts/README.md

 Not Yet Released : Version 1.4

+- added JavaFX support;
-- added support to marker elements for KEY_BEGIN_ELEMENT and KEY_END_ELEMENT rendering hints;
+- added support to marker elements and item labels for KEY_BEGIN_ELEMENT and KEY_END_ELEMENT rendering hints;
 - add minAutoRangeLength attribute in AbstractValueAxis3D (this fixes a bug for plots where the length of the data range is zero, for example scatter plots with a single value);
 - fixed bug in hinting for tick labels on NumberAxis3D;
 - fixed Utils.js functions that didn't work with Internet Explorer 9.